Get the Scoop on Laravel 5.8

 - No further trimming of values, you now get them precisely as-is;

-- Accept a catalogue of paths in order, to try looking for the dotenv file, instead of a single path;
+- Accept a catalog of paths in order, to try looking for the dotenv file, instead of a single path;

 - Stronger variable name validation in order to avoid silent failures or obscure errors.